 Just like the more Mountain Bike/Leisure shoes mentioned before, these shoes use the SPD system.
 They would clip into an SPD pedal such as the one below:

 A few points on perfect pedal-and-cleat practice

-- The first time you ride with cleated shoes, practise on a traffic-free road so you can concentrate on what you’re doing.
-Better still, if you own a home trainer practice clipping in and unclipping while riding the turbo.
+- The first time you ride with cleated shoes, practise stationary holding on to a fence and once comfortable with this move on to grass or traffic-free road so you can concentrate on what you’re doing.

 - Practise clipping into the pedal and releasing without looking down.
 Most important, practise unclipping your dominant foot whenever you’re coming up to a stop.

-- To help ensure you get a great fit, Giro have supplied each of our shops with a Brannock Device - the shoe industry’s gold standard foot-measuring tool.
-So if you’re near one of our shops, just pop in to get fitted!
+- To help ensure you get a great shoe fit, Specialized have supplied our Edinburgh Bruntsfield and Newcastle brances of our shops with a foot measuring tool.
+So if you’re near our Bruntsfield or Newcastle branches just pop in to get fitted!